 What skills (tech/non-tech) have you improved as a result of working in this role?

 My technical knowledge across sectors has grown.
 My background is tech, but initially on the business dev side.
 When I had to cover so many different verticals within tech, I was self-conscious and nervous that I would be exposed as not technical enough!
-But that comes with digging into your sectors, lots of reading and a fill of nerdy podcasts.
+But that comes with digging into your sectors, lots of reading and listening to nerdy podcasts.

-Of course you have to be personable, but also you have to really care – again I know that sounds cheesy and cliché.
-But technically we are public sector, and we could be tools down at 5pm everyday if we wanted.
+Of course, you have to be personable, but also you have to really care – again I know that sounds cheesy and cliché.
+But technically we are public sector, and we could be tools down at 5 pm every day if we wanted.
 But my colleagues are amazing workers and really care.
-Every night there is someone in the office til very late and every weekend there will be people in the office asking the same questions: “What are you doing here?”
+Every night there is someone in the office until very late and every weekend there will be people in the office asking the same questions: “What are you doing here?”
 You have to care about the companies you are helping, and my colleagues and I most definitely do.

 Want more of these interviews delivered directly to your inbox?
 Sign up for my monthly newsletter.